sixiangdeweicao/RDET/README.md

 * IPv6:   type=str,local IPv6 address
 * delta:  type=int, default =16, the base of address
 * beta:   type=int, default=16,the max of node
+* alpha:  type=float, default=0.1,learning rate
+* num_node: type=int, default=100
+* batch_size: type=int, default=1000
 running example
 ```
-sudo python3 DynamicScan.py --input=DataDir/yourdata --output=StoreDir --budget=500  --IPv6=loacl Ipv6 address --delta=16 --beta=16
+sudo python3 DynamicScan.py
 ```
 # Data
 In order to support IPv6 network related research, we provide more data about hitlist(active IPv6 addresses) and address fingerprint information.

-If you want more data, you can send a request to sgl18@mails.tsinghua.edu.cn.
+If you want more data, you can send a request to 18231535@bjtu.edu.cn

 The request should include the work department, the purpose of data usage, and the data content obtained.